-The value of market risk on financial instruments was ¥14.7 billion (\$131.0 million) for interest rate and ¥25.9 billion (\$230.8 million) for stocks at 31st March, 2017.
-The value of market risk as a whole with correlation in consideration was ¥33.0 billion (\$294.1 million).
+The value of market risk on financial instruments was ¥9.8 billion (\$92.2 million) for interest rate and ¥17.1 billion (\$160.9 million) for stocks at 31st March, 2018.
+The value of market risk as a whole with correlation in consideration was ¥27.1 billion (\$255.0 million).

 The Group carries out back-testing to compare the model-calculating VaR of securities on the banking activities which influenced by market fluctuation (holding period-one business day) with real gain and loss in order to verify their accuracy.
-As real loss exceeded the model-calculating VaR one time for the year ended 31st March, 2017, the Group considers that the model calculates the value of market risk with sufficient confidence level.
-However, VaR, which calculates the value of market risk based on past fluctuations in the market, sometimes cannot calculate the value of market risk accurately under the condition that market environment changes abruptly.
+However, VaR, which calculates the value of market risk based on past fluctuations in the market. sometimes cannot calculate the value of market risk accurately under the condition that market environment changes abruptly.